 Faculty advisors are assigned to students to assist them with the proper courses to fulfill their program objectives.
-Anyone desiring to establish or to change advisors should contact the Registrar's Office in the Administration building on the Niceville campus or any of the off-campus center directors.
+Anyone desiring to establish or to change advisors should contact the Registrar's Office in the Student Services building on the Niceville campus or any of the off-campus center directors.
 Students may find out who their advisors are and how to contact them by checking the following locations where advisor listings are maintained.

-Registrar's Office (A Bldg.)
-OWCC Eglin Office, Bldg.
-251 Library Circulation Desk (E Bldg.)
+Registrar's Office (Student Services Building) OWCC Eglin Office, Bldg.
+251

+Library Circulation Desk (Learning Resources Center)

 OWCC Ft.
+Walton Beach Office

+Mary Esther Cutoff

+Evening Office (College Mall)

-Walton Beach Office Mary Esther Cutoff Evening Office (K Bldg.)
-Counseling Office (E Bldg.)
-OWCC Chautauqua Neighborhood Center, DeFuniak Springs Dean of Instruction (A Bldg.)
+Counseling Office (Student Services Building) OWCC Chautauqua Neighborhood Center, DeFuniak Springs

+Derumak Springs

-Faculty advisors are assigned based upon the student's declared program objective.
+Dean of Instruction (Administration Building) Faculty advisors are assigned based upon the student's declared program objective.
 These advisors will assist students to prepare a program plan which may be used as a guide in the selection of courses each semester.
-Advisors are assigned from the departments as listed below.
 Students who have not selected a program objective are assigned among the various departments.